QuantEcon/python_lecture_sandpit/source/rst/odu_v4.rst

                        N=10000, T=600):
         """
         Simulates population for computing empirical cumulative
-        distribution of unempoyment duration and π at time when the worker accepts the wage offer.
+        distribution of unemployment duration and π at time when the worker accepts the wage offer.
 For each job searching problem, we simulate for two cases that either f or g is the true offer distribution.